HLOverflow/XXE-study/README.md

          The above would face an error *"XMLSyntaxError: PEReferences forbidden in internal subset"*.

-         In order to define a wrapper, an external entity has to be used.
+         In order to use a parameter entity in an entity's value, an external entity has to be used.

          external.dtd: